wrapl/minilang/docs/topics/loops.rst

    :> behaves like
    if let Temp := X then Temp else exit Temp :<nil>: end

-.. parser-rule-diagram:: 'until' expression ( ',' expression )?
+.. syntax:parser-diagram:: 'until' expression ( ',' expression )?

 If the first expression after :mini:`until` evaluates to anything other than :mini:`nil` then the loop exits with the value of the second expression, or the value of the first expression if the second expression is omitted.
 Otherwise, the :mini:`until`-expression evaluates to :mini:`nil`.